10 Most Instagrammable Places in Mexico City

 The Pink Wall at Hotel Camino Real is one of the most iconic spots in town and features a honeycomb-like wall with a quirky and special feel.
 The wall is rectangular with large ridges and smaller rectangular holes throughout that let plenty of light through.

 It’s become quite popular for visitors to pose in front of this wall for a photo, so don’t be surprised if you get to the wall and have to wait your turn.
-You can see the wall by the hotel Camino Real in Tlaxpana west of city centre.
+You can see the wall by the hotel Camino Real in Tlaxpana west of downtown.

 Destination card image